iaindooley/RocketSled/README.markdown

 ## Using and extending the default router

-Any class which implements the rocketsled\Runnable interface can be executed from the command line:
+Any class which implements the RocketSled\Runnable interface can be executed from the command line:

 ```